UIGF-org/UIGF-org.github.io/docs/en/standards/uigf-legacy-v2.3.md

 Including only importing feature reduces the interchangeability of user data, and puts the data in a risk that user can not control, which is not in line with intention of UIGF-Org.
 :::

-::: warning Warning
+::: warning Archived Version
-This standard is outdated, [UIGF v2.4](uigf.md) is the successor.
+This standard is outdated and archived, please check our latest [UIGF standard](./uigf.md) document.
 :::

 ## Versions Features